Are you facing challenges with NDAA Section 889 ?

 Section 889 (a)(1)(B), which went into effect on August 13, 2020, will prohibit the federal government from entering into or extending or renewing contracts with any entity that “uses any equipment, system, or service that uses covered telecommunication equipment or services as a substantial or essential component of any system, or as critical technology as part of any system.”

 How will NDAA Sec.
 889 impact contractors?

-Contractors are required to present to the government annually whether the supplies or services that they offer include covered telecommunications equipment or services.
-They are also required to report to the government when covered telecommunications equipment or services are used during contract performance.
+The government mandates that contractors annually disclose whether the supplies or services they offer include covered telecommunications equipment or services.
+Additionally, they must report to the government if they use covered telecommunications equipment or services during contract performance.

 Section 889 (a)(1)(B) will have a much broader impact on the government and contractors.
-The language used in the statute is very extensive and requires significant interpretation from regulatory authorities when being implemented.
-Definitions of the term “use” could imply that the government would be prohibited from doing business with a government contractor that has an internet service provider (ISP) that uses Huawei/ZTE equipment in providing internet service.
+The statute’s language is extensive and necessitates substantial interpretation from regulatory authorities during implementation.
+The definitions of the term “use” might imply that the government could prohibit doing business with a government contractor if the contractor’s internet service provider (ISP) utilizes Huawei/ZTE equipment in providing internet service.